andrewchilds/overcast/README.md

 ### overcast wait

 ```
+Usage:
   overcast wait [seconds]

+Description:
   Show a progress bar for a specified number of seconds.

-    Wait 30 seconds:
+Examples:
   $ overcast wait 30

-    Wait 120 seconds:
-    $ overcast wait 120
 ```

 ## Running the Tests